-The ability to collect and analyze data to make business decisions, whether on the buy-side or the sell-side, is critical.
+The ability to collect and analyse data to make business decisions, whether on the buy-side or the sell-side, is critical.
 This can be in simple financial transactions, advising a CFO on a merger, pitching an investor for an IPO, or working with a pension trustee on asset allocation.

 The ability to use this data will be invaluable to FinTech start-ups.
 Anil Stocker, Co-founder and CEO of MarketFinance, an invoice finance start-up, says he is looking for "people who like to solve abstract problems with data".
 Stocker added: "Many FinTech companies are still in their infancy, so they have a lot to learn about how to design and market their products.
 Following your gut instinct and trial and error can help to some extent, but the most successful companies are often the ones that use data effectively.”

 3. A good understanding of the FinTech and start-up industry culture

 Many FinTech companies are looking for innovative ways to provide and deliver financial services, but they also need to engage and interact with existing companies.
 Entrepreneurs and head hunters have advised that someone who understands the culture of the FinTech industry can be a valuable asset for FinTech start-ups with little experience of dealing with financial institutions.

 Susanne Chishti, Founder and Chief Executive of Fintech Circle, a network of FinTech angel investors, says it is important to understand the players and the financial ecosystem – which stakeholders are involved at what stage in the creation of a financial service, how they interact with each other and the relationships between them.